winglang/wing/docs/docs/03-language-reference.md

   publicMethod(arg:type, arg:type, ...) { /* impl */ }
 }
 ```
-If no `init()` is defined, the class will have a default constructor that does nothing.
+If no `new()` is defined, the class will have a default constructor that does nothing.

 Implicit default field initialization does not exist in Wing.
 All member fields must be
 initialized in the constructor.
 Absent initialization is a compile error.
 All